SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 ---
 uid: help-en-request-find
 title: Find a request
-description: Find a request
+description: How to find a request in SuperOffice
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request
-so.topic: help
+so.topic: howto
 language: en
 ---